gorkaio/url_fetcher/README.md

 - `http_client`: HTTP Client to be used.
 Must comply with `Fetcher.Http.Client` behaviour.
 Defaults to `Fetcher.Http.Adapter.Poison`.
 - `unique`: boolean.
 If set, removes duplicates from results.
 Defaults to `true`.
+- `normalize`: transforms all urls to absolute if set to `:absolute`, or leaves them as they are with `:original`.
+Defaults to `original`.

 ### HTTP Client behaviour